TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Seal.md

 <br />

-Theres is nothing `interesting` in those `files`, but clicking on `"latest commit 971f3aa3f0"`, we find something:
+Theres is nothing in those `files`, but clicking on `"latest commit 971f3aa3f0"`, we find something:

 <br />